katsandlace/projectestimator/README.md

-Created using Cursor, June 2026
+Created using Cursor, June 2026.
+Sample data is not a reflection of anything other than the need for interesting variation within datasets when trying out the tool.

 # Project Configuration Planner